Should I Become a Master Mechanic?

 |Certification||Voluntary ASE certification beneficial; licensing is required by the Environmental Protection Agency for individuals handling refrigerants|

 |Key Skills||Solid customer service skills; dexterity to repair automotive parts; familiarity with automotive computer systems|

 |Salary||$52,826 (2016 median for Master Mechanic certified technicians)|

 While only a high school diploma is required to work as a general mechanic, certification through the National Institute of Automotive Service Excellence (ASE) is required to earn the master mechanic designation.
 In addition, licensing is required by the Environmental Protection Agency for individuals handling refrigerants.

 Master mechanics are expected to have solid customer service skills, the dexterity to repair automotive parts, and familiarity with the computer systems found in cars.
 According to PayScale.com, median annual salary for automotive technicians with ASE master mechanic certification was $52,826 in 2016.

 Step 1: Earn a High School Diploma

-Earning a high school diploma is the minimum requirement to become a master mechanic.
+Earning a high school diploma is the first step to becoming a master mechanic.
 While aspiring mechanics can begin gaining automotive repair skills by taking elective courses in shop or electronics classes, some high schools may feature an automotive technology program.
-Taking courses in mathematics, computers and English may also be beneficial for a future career as a mechanic.
+Taking courses in mathematics, computers, and English may also be beneficial for a future career as a mechanic.